Neuroprosthetics-Lab/BCI-cursor-control-from-speech-motor-cortex/README.md

     - In the Grid Evaluation Task, this is the height (and width) of the full grid of targets, in the same length units as `cursor_position`, `target_position`, etc. In combination with `grid_num_rows`, this tells you the height (and width) of each grid target.
 For the cursor to be considered "touching" the cued target, `cursor_position` must be within the grid cell's width and height.
   - `is_control_block`
     - In the Simultaneous Speech and Cursor Task, this boolean says whether the block was a "control" block or "verbal" block.
 During "verbal" blocks the participant spoke after each speech go cue (a beep).
 During "control" blocks, the speech go cue (a beep) still occurred, but the participant did not speak.

-## Code

-### Setup

-Install the relevant dependencies (`numpy`, `scipy`, `matplotlib`, etc.) to your Python environment using `pip install -r requirements.txt`.
-It is recommended to use an environment manager such as `venv` or `conda` to create a standalone environment before installing dependencies.

-### Running examples

-This repo contains example scripts (e.g., `example_figure1_first_ever_cursor_BCI_usage.py`) which generate some figures from the paper.
-In addition to generating figures, these scripts also serve as boilerplate code from which you can develop your own analyses.
-These examples demonstrate how to load the data, extract relevant fields, and visualize things.

-1. In a Terminal, navigate to this repo's root directory (`BCI-cursor-control-from-speech-motor-cortex/`).
-2. If using a `venv` or `conda` environment, activate it (e.g., `conda activate your_env_name`).
-3. Run an example script (e.g., `python example_figure1_first_ever_cursor_BCI_usage.py`).
-4. (Optional) If you prefer interactive notebooks, you can instead run the corresponding notebook (e.g., `example_figure1_first_ever_cursor_BCI_usage.ipynb`) using the notebook tool of your choice.